illyfrancis/scribble/docs/draft.md

 And the 'Static database' provides reference service with the following:

 1. Given an account number and the transaction type (either RVP or DVP), the 'static database' can determine if it is contractual or actual
-2. Derive a SEB FX Counterparty information (??? need to confirm what the input is???)
+2. Derive SEB FX Counterparty information (??? need to confirm what the input is???)

 For both UAF and 'Static database', it is assumed that: